Are you looking to grow your audience? Here are ten tips to get you closer to your goal.

 - Don’t forget to tag.
 Unless you’re already a famous entity offline, readers won’t search specifically for your blog.
 That’s why smart tagging is so important: add a healthy mix of general and specific terms related to your post, and your potential audience will find you, either through search engines or on the WordPress.com Reader.

 - Don’t spam.
 Community members and search engines alike are quite savvy in telling thoughtful content from fluff.
 One-word comments?
 A blog full of pingbacks and reblogs with very little original content?
 There is no surer method of pushing your audience away, even if your intentions are good.

 - Don’t be afraid of the Publish button.
 The only post guaranteed to attract zero traffic is an unpublished one.
 Don’t worry too much about posts that ended up different from your initial vision.
 At worst, you can edit and update them later.
 At best, their shortcomings, if any, can be part of the conversation you start with your readers.
 Either way, what could you possibly lose?

 - Don’t stop reading.
 Writing that exists in a vacuum will be less appealing to readers who don’t already know you.
-Whether it’s a new bestseller, other blogs and sites around the web, or the great content we feature daily on Freshly Pressed, staying part of existing conversations keeps your content relevant, and will engage a wider audience than an entirely impenetrable musing.
+Whether it’s a new bestseller, other blogs and sites around the web, or the great content we feature daily on Discover, staying part of existing conversations keeps your content relevant, and will engage a wider audience than an entirely impenetrable musing.